Object-Oriented Design Patterns Served on a Silver Platter - by Yalco

 Do you have any questions?

-Q. Which language and what level of proficiency is required to take the course?
+Q. Which language should I know and at what level to take this course?

-The lecture examples are written in Java.
-Those who have learned Java or similar languages such as C# or Kotlin at a basic level or higher will be able to take the course without any difficulty.
+The examples in the lecture are written in Java.
+Those who have learned Java or similar languages such as C# or Kotlin at a basic level or higher will be able to take the course without difficulty.

 I have created the examples without using advanced Java features as much as possible so that those who have learned languages from different families can also take the course without much difficulty.

-If you feel you lack knowledge of Java, you can learn enough from the free section of Yalco's Java Done Right.
-(The free portion includes the Object-Oriented Programming section.)
+If you feel your knowledge of Java is lacking, you can learn enough from the free section of Yalco's Java Done Right.
+(The free portion includes up to the object-oriented programming section.)

 Q. How in-depth is the content?

 This course aims to help you understand 25 different patterns as easily and quickly as possible.
-It focuses on providing an intuitive understanding of the principles behind each pattern and how to implement them through two different examples.
+It focuses on intuitively teaching the principles of each pattern and how to implement them through two different examples.

-For those who wish to learn in-depth theoretical content or detailed practical applications, this course may feel insufficient.
-Therefore, please be sure to check the 5 pattern videos provided for free before enrolling.
+For those who wish to learn in-depth theoretical content or detailed practical applications in the field, this course may feel insufficient.
+Therefore, please be sure to check the 5 pattern videos provided for free before taking the course.

 Notes before taking the course